percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/xbk_option_reference.rst

    If this option is a relative path, it is interpreted as being relative to the current working directory from which :program:`xtrabackup` is executed.

+.. option:: --innodb-temp-tablespaces-dir=DIRECTORY

+   Directory where temp tablespace files live, this path can be absolute.

 .. option:: --throttle=#

    This option limits the number of chunks copied per second.
 The chunk size is